rpcme/aws-and-infineon-xmc4800-workshop/Lab1.md

-At this point, when the client code makes a connection using the Client certificate, theit will be able to perform all AWS IoT actions.
+At this point, when the client code makes a connection using the Client certificate, then it will be able to perform all AWS IoT actions.

 ### Outcomes

-In this lab, you learned about the software needed to build solutions on top of AWS with the Texas Instruments CC3220SF.
+In this lab, you learned about the software needed to build solutions on top of AWS with the Infineon XMC4800 IoT Connectivity Kit.
 Also, you learned about the AWS IoT Core objects needed to make a successful connection.

 In the next lab, you will learn about how to make the connection successful using these objects and understand the basic Amazon FreeRTOS framework.